mIwaYuhang/ODPY/README.md

 ```

 ## Customizing support unit
-Customize the support unit list by changing the unit info in `assistUnit` key in `config\config.json`.
+Customize the support unit list by changing the unit info in `config/assist.json`.
 All characters info can be found [here](https://raw.githubusercontent.com/Kengxxiao/ArknightsGameData/master/zh_CN/gamedata/excel/character_table.json).

 - `charId` - key of the character
-- `skinId` - skinId of the character (Skin List can be found [here](https://raw.githubusercontent.com/Kengxxiao/ArknightsGameData/master/zh_CN/gamedata/excel/skin_table.json))
 - `skillIndex` - Skill Index of the support unit (Index starts from 0).

-Note: Characters stats and skill masteries are based on the above parameters.
+- `currentEquip` - module of the character

 ### Format
 ```
 {
-    "charId": "char_350_surtr",
+    "charId": "char_479_sleach",
-    "skinId": "char_350_surtr@it#1",
-    "skillIndex": 2
+    "skillIndex": 2,
+    "currentEquip": "uniequip_002_sleach"
 }
 ```

-## TODO
-- [ ] Add more info about mods
-- [ ] Add a UI for easy editing
+## Preserving In-Game Configurations for Characters, Squads & UI

+Set `"userConfig"` -> `"restorePreviousStates"` -> `"squadsAndFavs"` in `config/config.json` to `true` to keep previous configurations for characters and squads.

+Set `"userConfig"` -> `"restorePreviousStates"` -> `"ui"` in `config/config.json` to `true` to keep previous configurations for UI.